Taraneh Javanbakht

-Taraneh Javanbakht (ترانه جوانبخت, born 12 May 1974) is an Iranian scientist and polymath.
+Taraneh Javanbakht (ترانه جوانبخت, born 12 May 1974) is an Iranian-Canadian scientist and polymath.

 Early life and education

 Javanbakht was born in Tehran in 1974 and grew up there.
-She first graduated with a degree in Chemistry from the University of Shahid Beheshti in 1996.
-In 2002 she was awarded her first PhD in physical chemistry from the Pierre and Marie Curie University.
+She first graduated with a degree in chemistry from the University of Shahid Beheshti in 1996.
+In 2002 she was awarded her first Ph.D. in physical chemistry from the Pierre and Marie Curie University.
 She moved to the University of Montreal to continue her postdoctoral work.
 Whilst in Canada, Javanbakht has studied for additional Masters qualifications at Université du Québec à Montréal: for molecular biology in 2011 and for the study of logic in the Department of Philosophy in 2016.

 Research

 Javanbakht is a scientist, engineer and chemist, working in particular with nanoparticles; she is also a poet, activist and philosophical researcher.

 Nanoparticle research

-Javanbakht has worked on a variety of projects exploring the properties of hydrogels, catalysts and using scanning microscopy and other techniques.
+Javanbakht has worked on a variety of projects exploring the properties of hydrogels, and catalysts and using scanning microscopy and other techniques.
 Research papers include: